This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Colgate-Palmolive (NYSE:CL)

-Colgate-Palmolive's Global Market Share in Oral Care: We estimate Colgate-Palmolive's Global Market Share of Oral Care to have increased from 22% in 2009 to 24% in 2014, as Colgate's revenues from oral care increased faster than the global market size of oral care products.
+Colgate-Palmolive's Global Market Share in Oral Care: We estimate Colgate-Palmolive's Global Market Share of Oral Care to have increased from 22% in 2009 to 25% in 2013, as Colgate's revenues from oral care increased faster than the global market size of oral care products.
 However, it fell back to 22% by 2015 on increasing competition.
 Going forward, we expect Colgate's market share of oral care to fall in the medium term but increase thereafter to about 23% by the end of the Trefis forecast period.
-If Colgate-Palmolive's Global Market Share of Oral Care expands to 30% by the end of our forecast period, there could be an upside of about 10% to our price estimate.
+If Colgate-Palmolive's Global Market Share of Oral Care expands to 30% by the end of our forecast period, there could be an upside of about 15% to our price estimate.

 Colgate-Palmolive is a global multinational corporation with operations in over 200 countries focusing on manufacturing, marketing and distribution of Oral Care (toothpaste, toothbrush, mouthwash, dental floss etc), Personal Care (soaps and shampoos), Home Care (detergents and cleaners) and Pet Nutrition products.
 With over 75% of net sales coming from outside the U.S., Colgate-Palmolive has a very geographically diversified business.

 Colgate-Palmolive is a global leader in Oral Care (which constituted 46% of the company's net sales in 2014) with a leading market share in toothpaste and manual toothbrush brands in most parts of the world.
 Colgate’s Oral Care products include Colgate Total, Colgate Max Fresh toothpastes, Colgate 360° manual toothbrushes, Colgate Plax mouth rinses, dental floss and pharmaceutical products for dentists and oral health professionals.

 Trefis believes that Colgate-Palmolive's Oral Care business is its most valuable component because of the following reasons: